 I find that I can’t write or really do anything without thinking about my mom.
 I’ve mentioned her so frequently here from the start, most recently in my last post.
 Mom left us and went to her glorious, eternal home on December 6 at age 90 after a mercifully rapid decline.
 What an amazing woman and mother she was, raising six children mainly solo as my dad passed young.
 There are no adequate words here.
 The reality of her passing slowly sinks in more each day, yet the sadness is fresh each morning.
 She was this garden blog’s biggest fan, as my photos and writing gave her glimpses into our life north of her California home.
 Mom got quite a few chuckles from my writing, too.
 Although gardening and writing seem inconsequential I’ll make an effort to continue posting because she would want me to.
 Mom’s legacy is LOVE, the unconditional, life-changing variety.
 My overall emotion is thankfulness for having almost 58 years in her loving presence.
 A few times in the past five years when I wrote about her are: Divine, End Of August 2015, and Saturday Ciderday.

 Mom visited Coppertop twice for nice, extended stays, most recently in October-November, returning home with us after a big birthday bash in California.
 I treasure the memories as the gems they are.
-The last photo shows her surrounded by her offspring in October.
+The last photo shows her surrounded by her offspring and friends in October.

 Appropriately, winter solstice has arrived, and the darkest day is behind us all.
 We’ve recently been whacked about here by incredible winds, decimating the greenhouse and many trees, but that’s a post for later.
 Tomorrow’s visible daylight will be six seconds longer than today’s, which undeniably points to spring.